Tilman Fertitta: U.S. ambassador to Italy and San Marino

-On December 21, 2024, President-elect Donald Trump announced the nomination of Fertitta to serve as the United States ambassador to Italy and San Marino.
-The United States Senate confirmed Fertitta's nomination on April 29, 2025 in a 83–14 vote.
+On December 21, 2024, President-elect Donald Trump announced the nomination of Fertitta, whom he has referred to as his "twin", to serve as the United States ambassador to Italy and San Marino.

+The United States Senate confirmed Fertitta's nomination on April 29, 2025, in an 83–14 vote.
 He presented his credentials to Italian President Sergio Mattarella on May 6, 2025.

+In July 2026, on a diplomatic coastal tour of Italy, Fertitta brought his superyacht Boardwalk to Venice and incited local protests against "arrogance" and American international politics.

 Media

 Television

 On January 12, 2016, it was announced that Fertitta would star in his own reality TV show titled Billion Dollar Buyer on CNBC.
 Billion Dollar Buyer premiered on March 22, 2016, at 10 P.M.
 Eastern Time.
 After the first season was successful, a second season was announced, featuring more episodes.

 Books

 On September 17, 2019, Fertitta released a book, Shut Up and Listen!
 Hard Business Truths That Will Help You Succeed, in which he details his journey to success and offers advice to other entrepreneurs on their business ventures.
-Each chapter contains "Tilmanisms" which focus on 6 important rules for any entrepreneur to follow: